 how you can help

-California is one of only four states that gives the Governor absolute Executive Power to reverse the decsions of suitability made by their appointed and senate-confirmed Commissioners of the Board of Parole Hearings.
+California is one of two states in the nation (the other is oklahoma) that gives the Governor absolute Executive Power to reverse the decsions of suitability made by their appointed and senate-confirmed Commissioners of the Board of Parole Hearings.

 This codified law in the California Consitution places individuals who are found suitable for parole subject to the political profitability of the elected Head of State and how that will affect their re-election.